 Assistant Scientist in Radiology & Imaging Sciences

-Sunu's recent research focus on the association of retinal vasculature with Alzheimer’s neuroimaging biomarkers helped her receive an Alzheimer's Association Research Grant for those new to the field of Alzheimer's research, as well as to help promote diversity within this focus of medicine.
+Sunu's recent research focus on the association of retinal vasculature with Alzheimer’s neuroimaging biomarkers helped her receive an Alzheimer's Association Research Grant for those new to the field of Alzheimer's research, as well as to help promote engagement within this focus of medicine.

 Meichen Yu, PhD